OpenLiberty/open-liberty-deep-dive/README.md

 This test sends a `json` request to the `barista` service and checks for a `200 OK` response.

-Start the server in Dev Mode and run the tests by pressing `Enter` after the server has started:
+You'll see the following information from the `barista` service output:
 ```
-mvn install liberty:dev
+[INFO] Tests compilation was successful.
 ```

-In the output of the build, you should see:
+Because you started Open Liberty in dev mode, press the **enter/return** key to run the tests.

+If the tests pass, you see a similar output to the following example:

 ```
 [INFO] Running unit tests...